rijulrr/lazycli/README.md

   [PROMPT]...
 The prompt given by the user

 Options:
-  -y, --force    Execute generated text, such as shell commands -h, --help     Print help
+  -e, --exec    Execute generated text, such as shell commands -h, --help     Print help
   -V, --version  Print version
 ```